bona fides

 Meanwhile, religion, tunneling from the other side of the mountain, has its own set of problems.
 Unfettered by scientific method, religious thinkers have been free to explore every realm of reality; and while thinking outside the box can lead to epiphanies, it can also produce a lot of clutter.
 Having sought truth through intuition, imagination, and “inner revelation”, religion crystallizes its theories, valid and otherwise, in the form of tradition, where they lie largely protected from inquiry or improvement.
 The wheat and the tares grow together till the end of time.

-Religious traditions, though, have the advantage of having been at this for millennia – they’ve had much more time to sift through data, and to slowly evolve.
+Religious traditions, though, have the advantage of having been at this for millennia – they’ve had much more time to sift through data, to converse, and to slowly evolve.
 The scientific world has, in some areas, greatly benefited from their efforts – in pharmacology, for instance – but in other areas science seems flatly unwilling to mine religious traditions for usable truth.
 From the religious point of view, this rigid myopia of science seems downright immature.
 It is also seen as a genuine threat.

 In short, both science and religion have earned each other’s distrust.
 Neither wants to admit its vulnerabilities and “disarm”, and this impasse, coupled with other societal head/heart schisms, has resulted in planetwide dysfunction, as needed synergies fail to occur, and actual solutions to actual problems are obscured in clouds of enmity.
 Oy vey.